-2.1 Summary of general investigatory powers.
+2.1 Please provide a summary of the general investigatory powers in your jurisdiction.

 Table of General Investigatory Powers

 Investigatory Power Civil/ Administrative Criminal Order the production of specific documents or information Yes No Carry out compulsory interviews with individuals Yes No Carry out an unannounced search of business premises Yes No Carry out an unannounced search of residential premises Yes No ■ Right to 'image' computer hard drives using forensic IT tools Yes No ■ Right to retain original documents No No ■ Right to require an explanation of documents or information supplied Yes No ■ Right to secure premises overnight (e.g. by seal) Yes No